Murder of Linda Goldstone: Second death warrant and final appeals

-Two years later, Williams's death sentence was rescheduled to be carried out on March 22, 1995.
-Coincidentally, James Free, who was found guilty of the 1978 rape and murder of Bonnie Serpico, was also ordered to be executed on the same date as Williams, which marked the first double execution in Illinois in more than 42 years.
+Two years later, Williams' death sentence was rescheduled to be carried out on March 22, 1995.
+Coincidentally, James Free, who was found guilty of the 1978 rape and murder of Bonnie Serpico, was also ordered to be executed on the same date as Williams, which marked the first double execution in Illinois in more than 42 years, as well as the first double execution outside of the South since the 1970s.
 The last double execution was carried out on October 17, 1952, when two convicted murderers, LeRoy Lindsay and Berenice Davis, were executed by the electric chair at the Cook County Jail.
 When the death warrant was finalized by February 1995, Williams attempted to appeal to the 7th Circuit Court of Appeals for another stay of execution, but it was denied on February 24, 1995.

-As a final recourse to spare Williams's life from the gallows, Williams's defence counsel petitioned for clemency and asked the governor to commute Williams's death sentence to life imprisonment without the possibility of parole, submitting that Williams became a model prisoner behind bars and he demonstrated remorse for his crime, and also counselled other inmates to steer them away from crime.
+As a final recourse to spare Williams' life, his defence counsel petitioned for clemency and asked the governor to commute his death sentence to life imprisonment without the possibility of parole, submitting that Williams became a model prisoner behind bars and demonstrated remorse for his crime, and also counselled other inmates to steer them away from crime.
 In the end, Illinois Governor Jim Edgar refused clemency for both Williams and Free on March 15, 1995.
 Williams also filed last-minute court appeals to delay his execution, but the Illinois Supreme Court and 7th Circuit Court of Appeals denied both appeals.